PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

 Step4.
 The deep learning network.
 The integrated data are fed in parallel into a CNN with residual connections and a Transformer based on multi-head attention.
 The results obtained are then connected to a fully connected layer classifier to predict the SARS-CoV-2 phosphorylation sites.

 Step5.
 Performance evaluation.
-To assess the efficacy of the model spanning Step1 through Step4, we employed a 5-fold cross-validation approach.
-Metrics like AUC, ACC, SEN, SPEC, and MCC were selected for examination of prediction results.
+To assess the efficacy of the model spanning Step1 through Step4, we employ a 5-fold cross-validation approach.
+Metrics such as the Area Under the ROC Curve (AUC), Accuracy (ACC), Sensitivity (SEN), Specificity (SPEC), and Matthews Correlation Coefficient (MCC) are selected for examination of prediction results.
 Following the identification of the most effective prior model, we evaluate its performance on the independent test data.